owenmoogk/owenmoogk.github.io/README.md

-Website Version 3
+Website Version 4

-Work in progress, wanted an upgrade from my older website.
+Work in progress, wanted an upgrade from my older websites.

 Up on github pages, but please still use the website at owenmoogk.codes, as it contains more information